patrick-norcross/Portfolio/README.md

 scores through the current model in place as well as the rebuilt model.
 Looking at results yielded about a 10% increase in the selection of constiuents who did respond to the mail campaign with a gift.
-Real World results of this rebuild have not been determined yet as it will be used for Amnesty's November Campaign with results of the campaign coming in around Febuary of 2024.
+Real World results of this rebuild have not been determined yet as it will be used for Amnesty's November Campaign with results of the campaign coming in Febuary of 2024.

 I also spent time working with python, creating a script that the team could use on a monthly basis when producing scores for models of various clients and model type.
 It was able to pull the data that needed scoring from an SFTP